Nebulanomi/DevOps-The-Hard-Way-Azure/2-Terraform-AZURE-Services-Creation/5-Run-CICD-For-AKS-Cluster.md

    Note: All three values will be automatically displayed in the output of the `5-create-github-oidc.sh` script, so you can copy them directly from there.

+  Dont forget to add the contributor and blob storage contributor role to the app over the resource group.

 4. **Set Up GitHub Actions Workflow**

    ⚠️ **Important**: The workflow file `.github/workflows/main.yml` in this repository is **tutorial content only** and is disabled to prevent accidental runs.